makersacademy/airport_challenge/README.md

 ### Unit tests

-Unit tests can be runusing:
+Unit tests can be run using:

 ```
 $ rspec